 10) Go to Vegas, baby!
 Vegas is a natural wonderland where anything can happen.
 You could win $8.5 million dollars by becoming the World Series of Poker Champion too.
 You can sell all your stock today given the market is up about 6% YTD and put all your proceeds on the 49ers to win the Super Bowl.
 After the 49ers win, you'll have increased your returns by 112% and can take the rest of the year off to travel, spend time with family, and do what you've always wanted to do.
 There's a great saying, “No bet, no win.”
 If you love to spend money, Vegas is the best place to leave nothing behind.

 While they are diligently saving for the future, you get to live it up and get bailed out by the government if you mess up.
 Spenders help stimulate the economy, grow corporate earnings, get more people hired, and subsequently make investors lots of money.
-Why do you think we’re back to Dow 14,000?
-Enjoy life.

 Why do you think we're back to record highs in the stock market?
 Enjoy life and revenge spend as much as possible!

 The YOLO economy is here to stay.
 If you don't start spending your investment gains on a better life now, when will you ever?
 During the next pandemic?

 Spend up and live life to the fullest.